20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 ![wormhole2](/assets/wormhole_2.png)

 The singularities are barely noticable, and our performance is 60ms/frame @ 1080p.
-Truly incredible.
-I'm joking, but interactive framerates here are pretty decent - with a better integrator, some performance improvements, and general work this can be improved singificantly
+Its not incredible, but interactive framerates here are workable - more advanced timestepping and some general performance improvements can improve things a lot

 ### Watch out for your integrator!